 Create Organizational Support Before You Need It

-The hardest AI implementations I've seen weren't hard because of technology.
-They failed because when inevitable problems arose, there was no organizational support to push through those difficulties.
+The hardest AI implementations aren't hard because of technology.
+They fail because when inevitable problems arise, there's no organizational support to push through those difficulties.

 Building that support requires political capital, and you need to invest in it before you have a crisis.
 This means identifying champions across different functions and giving them reasons to care about your success that align with their own goals.

-For a manufacturing implementation, we identified early that we needed the plant manager's support.
-But he cared about production uptime, not AI innovation.
-So we focused our conversations on how AI predictive maintenance would reduce unplanned downtime—his biggest operational headache and the metric his bonus was tied to.
+In manufacturing, the pattern is identifying early that the plant manager's support is critical, and recognizing that he cares about production uptime, not AI innovation.
+The conversation has to focus on how AI predictive maintenance reduces unplanned downtime, his biggest operational headache and the metric his bonus is tied to.

-We also built relationships with the maintenance team lead, the quality manager, and the supply chain director.
-Each had different priorities, but we could connect AI capabilities to their specific pain points.
-When we hit problems during implementation—and we did—we had advocates who pushed to solve issues rather than questioning whether we should continue.
+The same logic extends to the maintenance team lead, the quality manager, and the supply chain director.
+Each has different priorities, but AI capabilities can be connected to their specific pain points.
+When implementation hits problems, and it will, you have advocates who push to solve issues rather than questioning whether you should continue.

 Build your coalition strategically: